ChrisPolewiak/azure-toolkit/AzurePlan-Import/readme.md

 output format: txt or json (default: txt)

 ## Host as an application
-Run app.py in Python Flash environment
+Run app.py in Python Flask environment